 • Don't apologize for your shortcomings.
 Work on them.
 However, don't miss the point when an apology is still needed - while not abandoning working on your shortcomings because an apology was made.

 • Every criticism has its share of self-criticism, and vice versa.
 Collective living and working together imply that we are responsible for each other and that we create our reality together.
 We do not exist completely separated and isolated from one another.
 Therefore, the origin of every mistake, every shortcoming, can be seen and analyzed in relation to all other comrades.
 For example, when listening to criticism addressed to someone in the collective, think - why didn't you support this comrade to find a solution to this or that problem, to find a different point of view, to change their behavior, to develop in some way?
 In this way, anyone and everyone can find something to reflect upon for themselves in any criticism or self-criticism expressed in the tekmil.

 • In addition to the latter point, criticisms that you hear in a tekmil given to somebody else you can also apply to yourself and realise something in yourself.
 So it can be helpful to listen to each criticism attentively and with reflective mind even if its not directed to you.
 Often something that was shown on the example at another comrade is something that everyone can work on in themselves.
 This is because the dynamics in that we act are often informed by the oppressive system in that we all learned to act.

 • Structural variations are possible with an "Update" section.
 It's up to the choice of the collective practicing tekmil.

 To summarize, the following tasks of tekmil can be defined:

-• The process of building camaraderie and fostering stronger relationships through self-
+• The process of building comradeship and fostering stronger relationships through self-

 criticism and criticism.